w3c/wcag3/guidelines/groups/text-and-wording/clear-language/diacritics-available.md

 :::

 :::example
-The Hebrew word יֹאמַר, with diacritics above one consonant and under another
+The Hebrew word <span lang="he">יֹאמַר</span>, with diacritics above one consonant and under another
 * A prefix mark (similar to a floating hook or a comma-like dash) indicates future tense, masculine.
 * A dot above the prefix makes an "o" sound.
 * A horizontal mark under the מ makes a short “a” sound.